krebernisak/resume/resume-long.md

 Interests & Skills
 ------------------

 I have been reading and writing code, running servers and experimenting with new software since 2004.
-Most recently, the majority of code I have written has been in Java, JavaScript, and Solidity, but I have experience in many other programming languages and technologies.
+Most recently, the majority of code I have written has been in Java, JavaScript/TypeScript, and Solidity, but I have experience in many other programming languages and technologies.
 I am interested in designing and building scalable distributed systems, smart contracts and protocols on distributed networks like Ethereum, as well as native mobile and web clients.

 *
-    - Full Stack Developer and Tech Lead experienced in system design, API design and data modeling
+    - Full Stack Engineer experienced in algorithm & system design, API design and data modeling
     - Interested in distributed and event-driven systems, product design, and agile methodologies
-    - Proficient in Java, JavaScript, and Solidity
+    - Proficient in Java/Kotlin, JavaScript/TypeScript, and Solidity
-    - Some experience in Kotlin/Swift, Python and familiar with C, C++, C#, MATLAB, Ruby and many others
+    - Some experience in Python, Rust, Golang, Swift and familiar with C, C++, C#, MATLAB, Ruby and many others
     - Experienced with Object-oriented design, Domain-driven design, Test-driven development, and Functional programming
     - Experienced with event-driven architecture (DDD, CQRS, Event Sourcing, Blockchain, RxJava, RxJS, Redux)
     - Well experienced in building web, native Android and hybrid mobile applications